carpentries-incubator/workflows-nextflow/episodes/01-getting-started-with-nextflow.md

 ---

+## Workflows

+Analysing data involves multiple steps (workflow), including, gathering, cleaning and processing.
+This typically requires multiple software packages, sometime in different computer environments.
+Traditionally these steps have been joinined together in scripts using general purpose programming languages such as Bash or Python.
+However, newer *Workflow management systems* ,with Domain specific  languages (DSL), have  emerged specifically catering to computational data-analysis  in field such as Bioinformatics, Medical Imaging, Astronomy, Physics, and Chemistry.
+These *Workflow management systems* contain multiple features that alongside a DSL, enable portability, reproducibility and interoperablity.

 ## Basic concepts

 Nextflow is a workflow management system and a programming domain specific language (DSL) that eases the writing of data-intensive computational pipelines.
 It is designed around the idea that the Linux platform is the *lingua franca* of data science.
 Linux provides many simple but powerful command-line and scripting tools that, when chained together, facilitate complex data manipulations.

-Nextflow extends this approach, adding the ability to define complex program interactions and a high-level parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming) whereby the processes are connected via their outputs and inputs to other processes, and processes run as soon as they receive an input.
+Nextflow extends this approach, adding the ability to define complex program interactions and a high-level parallel computational environment based on the [dataflow programming model](https://devopedia.org/dataflow-programming) whereby the processes are connected via their `outputs` and `inputs` to other `processes`, and processes run as soon as they receive an input.

 Nextflow core features are: